-Of the postgraduate trainees entering in each cohort, the number who are currently : 2022- 2023 2021- 2022 2020- 2021 2019- 2020 2018- 2019 Members of Professional/ Research Societies (include student affiliates) Authors/Co-Authors of Papers at Prof. Mtg.
-Authors/Co-Authors of Articles in Prof. and/or Scientific Journals Recipients of Federal Grants or Private Foundation Awards Recipients of State or Local Grants or Contracts Leadership roles/activities in state/provincial, regional or national professional organizations
+Of the postgraduate trainees entering 2022- 2021- 2020- 2019- 2018in each cohort, the number 2023 2022 2021 2020 2019

+who are currently :

+Members of Professional/ Research

+Societies

+(include student affiliates)

+Authors/Co-Authors of Papers at

+Prof. Mtg.

+Authors/Co-Authors of Articles in

+Prof. and/or

+Scientific Journals

+Recipients of Federal

+Grants or Private Foundation Awards

+Recipients of State or

+Local

+Grants or Contracts

+Leadership roles/activities in

+state/provincial, regional or

+national

+professional organizations

-4 Work published (or in press)/presented during or after graduate training.
+&lt;sup>4 Work published (or in press)/presented during or after graduate training.
 Books may be included.